Low-temperature statistical mechanics of the QuanTizer problem: fast quenching and equilibrium cooling of the three-dimensional Voronoi Liquid: Methods

 The next step is to choose a cooling schedule: a temperature step size $k\Delta T$ as well as a number of temperature steps $N_{kT}$ is set.
 For each temperature a set amount of MD or MC steps, called \textit{relax steps} are performed to get the system to thermodynamic equilibrium.
 Once these are done, another set of steps, called \textit{measurement steps} are performed and relevant measurements are taken, the most important being the energy and $\tau$ order parameter.
 After these are done, the system temperature is increased by $k\Delta T$.
 This is repeated until the final number of temperature increments has been added.
 In our MD simulations, the cooling rate is defined as $\sigma = \frac{ k\Delta T}{\text{\#relax steps} \cdot \Delta t}$ and thus has the units of energy over time.
 For MD or MC quenches, this cooling schedule would simply consist of a single temperature $kT=0$.

 The measurement used to describe structures in this study are essentially the Quantizer energy, the Structure factor $S(k)$ and the $\tau$ order metric~\cite{torquato_ensemble_2015}.
-The structure factor is the magnitude of the scatter intensity of a structure.
+The structure factor is essentially the scatter intensity of a structure.
 For a single snapshot of particles in a cubic box of length $L$ with periodic boundary conditions it is given as~\cite{hansen_theory_2013, torquato_hyperuniform_2018}

 where the sum runs over all particles in the system, $k = \|\textbf{k}\|$, and $\textbf{k}\in\{\frac{2\pi}{L}(h,k,l):(h,k,l)\in\mathbb{Z}^3\}$.

 The $\tau$ order metric measures spatial correlations on all length scales and is defined as